sakshamsri4/biftech/guide_docs/activity_log.md

   3. Document all issues and solutions immediately to avoid repeating mistakes

 ## [2023-04-22 | 16:30 PM]
+- ❌ CRITICAL ERROR: Failed to test on iOS simulator where keyboard caused severe overflow issues
-- ❌ Issue: Auth UI had overflow issues when keyboard appeared on mobile devices
+- ❌ Issue: Auth UI had overflow issues specifically when keyboard appeared on iOS devices
+- ❌ Issue: Form elements were pushed off-screen and became inaccessible when typing
+- ❌ Issue: No scrolling was implemented to handle keyboard appearance
+- ❌ Issue: Responsiveness was not properly tested on different screen sizes
 - ✅ Improved responsiveness of Auth UI components
 - ✅ Added keyboard handling to prevent overflow issues
 - ✅ Made UI elements adapt to different screen sizes
 - 🔄 Solutions implemented:
-  1. Used SingleChildScrollView to allow scrolling when keyboard appears
+  1. Used SingleChildScrollView to allow scrolling when keyboard appears on iOS
   2. Added conditional rendering to hide header when keyboard is visible
   3. Made text fields and buttons responsive based on screen width
   4. Added GestureDetector to dismiss keyboard when tapping outside inputs
   5. Used SafeArea to handle system UI elements like notches
+  6. Implemented proper constraints to prevent overflow on smaller screens
 - 📁 Files changed:
   - lib/features/auth/view/auth_form.dart (improved responsiveness)
   - lib/features/auth/view/auth_page.dart (added keyboard handling)
   - lib/shared/widgets/neo_text_field.dart (made responsive)
   - lib/shared/widgets/neo_button.dart (made responsive)
 - 📝 Lessons learned:
+  1. ALWAYS test UI on ALL target platforms (Android, iOS, web) before committing
+  2. iOS keyboard behavior is different from Android and requires special handling
+  3. Use MediaQuery.viewInsets.bottom to detect keyboard height
+  4. Always implement scrolling in forms to handle keyboard appearance
-  1. Always test UI on different screen sizes and with keyboard open
+  5. Test with the smallest supported screen size with keyboard open
-  2. Use MediaQuery to adapt UI based on screen dimensions
-  3. Handle keyboard appearance explicitly in forms
-  4. Implement responsive design from the beginning, not as an afterthought
-  5. Use constraints and flexible layouts to prevent overflow issues
+  6. Document platform-specific issues and solutions in detail
+  7. Never assume a UI that works on one platform will work on all platforms

 ## Template for Future Entries